transcodeninja/livepeer-exporter/README.md

 ### orch_rewards_exporter

-The `orch_rewards_exporter` fetches reward data for the Livepeer orchestrator from the `https://stronk.rocks/api/livepeer/getAllRewardEvents` endpoint and filters it based on the orchestrator ID.
-These metrics provide insights into the rewards the orchestrator claims, including the total claimed rewards and details about each rewarded transaction.
+The `orch_rewards_exporter` fetches reward data for the Livepeer orchestrator from the [Livepeer subgraph](https://api.thegraph.com/subgraphs/name/livepeer/arbitrum-one/graphql) endpoint.
+These metrics provide insights into the rewards the orchestrator claims, including the total claimed rewards and details about each reward transaction.
 They include:

 **Gauge metrics:**